 The Committee has oversight of the main compensation structures of the Group and is satisfied that the incentive structures in place encourage long term sustainability and are consistent with the risk profile and objectives of the Group.
-We believe that salaries are fair and competitive, sufficient to attract and retain individuals of the highest calibre, ensuring they are appropriate remunerated in the context of the Group's strategic objectives and the utilities industry.
+We believe that salaries are fair and competitive, sufficient to attract and retain individuals of the highest calibre, ensuring they appropriate remunerated in the context of the Group's strategic objectives and the utilities industry.
+Also, we believe that the long and short term bonus structure in place provides the executive Directors with potential to be compensated appropriately when Group performance is in line with long term strategy and against safeguards rewarding poor performance.